sarkarbikram90/UPI-Wallet/README.md

 # How to use it:

-Please ensure you have Go installed on your system. download and install Go.
+Please ensure you have Go installed on your system.
+If not, download and install Go from here.

 ```sh
 https://go.dev/dl/